pgporada/wsu-base-site-docker/README.md

 [you] ---start docker-compose--->
   [traefik] --->detect docker-compose service names and dynamically generate routes--->
-    [you] ---web request on port 80 for base.local---> [traefik] ---route your request to the container with servicc name "base" --> [nginx] --->reverse proxy over to php-fpm ---> [php-fpm] --->render the php and return it back up the stack to you, the client
+    [you] ---web request on port 80 for base.local---> [traefik] ---route your request to the container with service name "base" --> [nginx] --->reverse proxy over to php-fpm ---> [php-fpm] --->render the php and return it back up the stack to you, the client
 ```